-Dispose of human waste away from gorges by leaving the environment and by digging a "cat hole " as explained previously, at least 100 metres away from the gorge rim.
+Otherwise, dispose of human waste away from canyons by digging a "cat hole " as explained previously, at least 100 metres away from the rim.
 Urinate, unless instructed otherwise by a land manager, directly into rivers where dilution is the solution to pollution.